kettle-os/controller/README.md

-# controller
+# Kettle OS Controller

-Brew kettle micrcontroller firmware
+Brew kettle micrcontroller firmware for the ESP8266 and ESP32.